 CELTA course in-classroom and in country

-The very best course to take?
-Probably a CELTA in-classroom course in the country where you intend to teach.
-If I was an employer in your preferred country and you took a CELTA course there, I would put you to the head of the line.
 Good course, a bit antiquated in method, but demanding of the teacher trainees and you’ll certainly know some basics when you complete the course.
 Issues with this for you?
 Usually quite expensive.
-You’ll typically need US$2000-2500+ for the course, plus books and materials AND you’ll need to budget for accommodation and food until you finish training, find your first job and get your first paycheck.
+You may need as much as US$2000-2500+ for the course, plus books and materials AND you’ll need to budget for accommodation and food until you finish training, find your first job and get your first paycheck.
 So you are looking a couple months of basic support plus the cost of the course.
 You are looking at several thousand dollars even in an inexpensive country.

 Note that even the venerable CELTA these days offers an online version of its course, though it too is very expensive compared to its competitors.

 Next step down the food chain?
 Any in-classroom TEFL course in the country where you intend to teach.
 The advantage of taking a course where you want to teach is that your practice teaching will be with the local population and you will have an opportunity to learn the problems that the local population has with grammar and pronunciation.
 Even experienced teachers take a bit of time to make this adjustment when they change from one country to another.
 Issues for you with the TEFL in country?
 Pretty much the same as with the CELTA except the TEFL is often half the price of a CELTA.
 Course content is about 85% the same, so it is a better deal.

 CELTA vs. TEFL?